qiaochen/DQNet/Report.md

 ## Ideas for Future Work

-- Using Prioritized Experience Replay
+- Using Prioritized Experience Replay, so that valuable experience can be re-used better.
 - Using raw pixels input
-- TD(X)
+- TD(X): currently TD-1 is applied, how about using more sampled steps? (the other extreme is MC method) .